basecom/FixturesPlugin/docs/writing/phpunit-tests.md

 # PHPUnit & Tests

-In addition to running fixtures via [console command](#todo), you can also execute fixtures within your PHPUnit tests.
-For this we provide a trait `FixtureTrait` which has all the needed methods to run fixtures.
+In addition to running fixtures via [console command](https://symfony.com/doc/current/console.html), you can also execute fixtures within your PHPUnit tests.
+For this purpose, we provide a trait called `FixtureTrait`, which contains all the necessary methods to run fixtures.

 ## Run specific fixtures
 To run specific fixtures, simply add the trait to your test and call the `runSpecificFixtures` method: